Feyerabend/vm/basal0/README.md

 the compiler `parse.py`.
 From the compilation a pass through the assembler `asm.py` give the binary to the running vm.
 There is thus a possibility to compile without the extra filter, and thus not extra sugar.

+There are many (intensional) limits to this language.
+One limit is how `FOR-NEXT` works.
+There are no expression allowed but only numbers to keep things simple, and to allow for looping downwards from a higher number to a lower, negative numbers (not expressions) had to be added.